pralab/secml/README.md

 The `secml.figure` package contains a visualization and plotting framework based on [`matplotlib`](https://matplotlib.org/).

-**[optional]** The `secml.pytorch` package contains support classes for the [PyTorch](https://pytorch.org/) deep learning platform.
-This package will be available only if the installation of `pytorch` library has been allowed during installation.
+The `secml.pytorch` package contains support classes for the [PyTorch](https://pytorch.org/) deep learning platform.
+This package will be available only if the extra component `pytorch` has been specified during installation.

 ## Credits
 SecML-Lib has been developed by [PRALab](https://pralab.diee.unica.it) - Pattern Recognition and Applications lab under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 Copyright 2019.